 Thinking Like a Recruiter, Sourcer, HR Pro

-Most importantly, they are your customer!
+Keep this in mind: they are your customers!
 They are the ones buying YOU!
 It is important to understand what they are looking for and what they want!

 Your Next Steps: